|CAPT Malcolm H. Potts

 CAPT Potts' sea duty assignments include an initial tour with Helicopter Mine Countermeasure Squadron Fourteen (HM-14) and a ship's company tour with USS SAIPAN (LHA-2) deploying to the Mediterranean and Adriatic with the 22nd and 26th Marine Expeditionary Units.
 As a Department Head with HM-14, he deployed as an OIC in the Fifth Fleet AOR and served as the Safety and Operations Officer.

-CAPT Potts most recently reported as the Deputy Commander of Amphibious Squadron ONE in January 2012.
+CAPT Potts reported as the Deputy Commander of Amphibious Squadron ONE in January 2012 and then assumed duties as Commander in June 2013.

 His shore assignments include instructor duty with Helicopter Training Squadron Eight (HT-8) where he earned Instructor of the Year for Fiscal Year 1997 and served as the Operations Officer.
 He was also assigned to COMHELSEACOMBATWINGLANT as the Operations Officer and U.S. Joint Forces Command assisting in the establishment of US Africa Command, serving as a military planner assigned to the U.S. Department of State and conducting Interagency/Multinational CTF concept development.